 About Katie Staib

-Katie Staib is an international sculptor, painter, designer, and the teaching artist at the MAC, Northwest Museum of Arts and Culture.
+Katie Staib is an international sculptor, painter, designer, and the Resident Teaching Artist and Director of Education at the MAC, Northwest Museum of Arts + Culture.
 Katie is a former Spokane Art School instructor who spent 5 years living and working abroad.
 She was the Coordinator of International Art and English in Shishikui, Shikoku Japan.
 She taught art in California, Japan, Costa Rica, and Nicaragua.

 Katie’s mural work gave a new face to a small two story school for impoverished children in Granada, Nicaragua.
 Later, Katie returned to Nicaragua for another large scale, mural project for the Building New Hope Organization, and to coordinate the non-Spanish speaking volunteers who assisted in the endeavor.